vladmandic/human/README.md

 *Recommended for `NodeJS` projects that will execute in the backend*

-Entry point is bundle in CJS format `dist/human.node.js`
+Entry point is bundle in CommonJS format `dist/human.node.js`
 You also need to install and include `tfjs-node` or `tfjs-node-gpu` in your project so it can register an optimized backend

 Install with: